milesfriedmanfl/Plutus/README.md

 The final section of this sheet is used to track the amount that you should have in your savings account at the end of a particular month based on the cash inflows/outflows to and from savings specified in the aforementioned sections.
 If the amount you have in your savings account(s) doesn’t match what is shown on this spreadsheet, chances are you have not transferred the amount that you should have from your checking account for that month.
 The only inputs here are the start values for each sub-section.
 If this is the first time using one of these templates you should fill in your current savings account balance for the “Actual Expected Balance” start value cell and then break up that value however you see fit in the logical categories, or even start at 0.
 If you are creating a new budget and have used these before, carry over the starting values from your previous year’s budget and input them in these cells.
 This will ensure that the values reflected on this sheet are always up to date, and that you are always aware of how much you have saved for various expected expenses, should the need arise.

-## VI.
-Maintenance
+## IV.
+Creating A New Budget To From An Existing One

+If you’ve already created a budget using one of these templates in the past, and need to create a new one for the new year or for any other reason, you have two options:

+* You can either create a new budget manually using the steps above, with a couple additional steps at the end.

+OR

+* You can use one of the provided *CreateFromExisting* executor scripts to take care of this process for you. *(much less effort)*

+### Manual Method

+To create a new budget manually, simply follow the steps in the aforementioned section.
+Additionally, you should copy over any relevant cells from your existing budget to your new budget.
+The cells you may wish to copy over include:

+* Any line items in column C of any of the sub-sections on the **Budget Analysis** page of your existing budget to the same cells on the budget of your new template copy.

+* Any recurring values for the line items of the sub-section on the **Budget Analysis** page of your existing budget to the same cells on the budget of your new template copy. (if you would like to start from the same budget values)

+* The “Expected Account Balances” December values from the **Savings Analysis** page (column S) of the existing budget to the “Expected Account Balances start values (column G).
+This is so that your new budget is aware of your current savings and logical savings category balances that have been tracked by your existing budget

+### Automated Method

+*NOTE:* you will need to have the Java runtime environment installed if you want to use this method.

+If you would like this process taken care of with less steps invlolved, you can instead opt to use one if the provided scripts made for this purpose.
+If you are using windows, the file you’re interested in is the *CreateFromExisting.bat* file.
+If you’re using Linux, the file you’re interested in is the *CreateFromExsisting.sh* file.
+In either case there are two very simple steps:

+* The first step is to open the file relevant to you in your text editor of choice and set the variable values at the very top of the file.
+Set EXISTING_BUDGET_PATH to the file path of your existing budget, and set NEW_BUDGET_PATH to the path where you would like your new budget to be created, including the name of your new budget.
+Keep in mind that for Windows users these paths should use double back slashes (\\\\) to separate directories, and for Linux users these paths should use forward slashes (/)

+* The second step is simply to save your file, and then run by double clicking.
+On completion the newly created budget should exist at the path you specified with all of the aforementioned values filled in for you.

+## V. Maintaining Your Budget Once Created

 If you’ve gotten this far you will have successfully used one of the templates to create your budget, the hard part is over.
 From this point forward you will only need to edit your budget once per month.
-Specifically, you should take the following actions, which should only take about 10 minutes, at the end of each month:
+Specifically, you should take the following actions, which should be very quick, at the end of each month:

 * On the **Budget Analysis** sheet update the actual monthly values for each cash inflow/outflow.
 Optionally recolor the cells to transparent to make it easier on your eyes next time you view your budget.
 If you have any “Excess Available Expenses” leftover at the end of these updates you will know you have some extra money to allocate towards savings, or spend on whatever you see fit.
 * On the **Savings Analysis** sheet, use the “Actual Transferred In” (if you have two savings accounts like me) or “Total Transferred In” (if one account) monthly cell value to determine how much to transfer from your checking account to savings account(s) and make the transfer.